Competences of the Court of Justice of the European Union

 European Union Civil Service Tribunal

-On 1 September 2016 disputes between the Union and its servants were transferred to the General Court (1.3.9), which meant the dissolution of the European Union Civil Service Tribunal created in 2004.
-Regulation (EU, Euratom) 2016/1192 of the European Parliament and of the Council of 6 July 2016 on the transfer to the General Court of jurisdiction at first instance in disputes between the European Union and its servants therefore repealed Council Decision 2004/752/EC, Euratom, establishing the European Union Civil Service Tribunal.
-Cases pending before the Civil Service Tribunal were transferred to the General Court, which continues to deal with those cases as it finds them at that date, the procedural steps taken by the former Civil Service Tribunal in those cases remaining applicable.
+On 1 September 2016, disputes between the EU and its servants were transferred to the General Court (1.3.9), which meant the dissolution of the European Union Civil Service Tribunal, created in 2004.
+Regulation (EU, Euratom) 2016/1192 on the transfer to the General Court of jurisdiction at first instance in disputes between the European Union and its servants therefore repealed the Council decision establishing the European Union Civil Service Tribunal.
+Cases pending before the Civil Service Tribunal were transferred to the General Court, which continues to deal with those cases as it finds them at that date, with the procedural steps taken by the former Civil Service Tribunal in those cases remaining applicable.

 Role of the European Parliament

 Under Article 257 TFEU, Parliament and the Council, acting in accordance with the ordinary legislative procedure, may establish specialised courts attached to the General Court to hear and determine at first instance certain classes of action or proceedings brought in specific areas.
-Parliament and the Council are required to act by means of regulations either on a proposal from the Commission after consultation of the Court of Justice or at the request of the Court of Justice after consultation of the Commission.
+Parliament and the Council are required to act by means of regulations, either on a proposal from the Commission after consultation with the Court of Justice or at the request of the Court of Justice after consultation with the Commission.

-Parliament is one of the institutions mentioned in Article 263 TFEU that may bring an action (as a party) before the Court.
+Parliament is one of the institutions mentioned in Article 263 TFEU that may bring an action (as a party) before the Court of Justice.

-In accordance with Article 218(11) TFEU, Parliament can request an opinion of the Court of Justice as to whether an envisaged international agreement is compatible with the Treaties.
-Where the opinion of the Court is adverse, the agreement envisaged may not enter into force unless it is amended or the Treaties are revised.
+In accordance with Article 218(11) TFEU, Parliament can request an opinion from the Court of Justice on whether an envisaged international agreement is compatible with the Treaties.
+Where the opinion of the Court of Justice is adverse, the agreement envisaged may not enter into force unless it is amended or the Treaties are revised.